×

 No. No they have not.
 There is no discernible global trend in droughts, and the regional pattern is one of uncertainty.
 So they just made that part up.
 But even if it were true, is it the first time?
 Is it “unprecedented”?
 What of known past megadroughts like the monster in the southwest of what is now North America some eight centuries ago?
 Actually it was worse.
 Way worse.
 You have said the thing that is not.

-And went right on saying it.
+And gone right on saying it.
 But we stopped reading.
 We don’t say they’re lying.
 But we almost wish they were because liars might become ashamed and stop, or simply start worrying about getting caught.
 This stuff instead spews forth without thought.
 Literally.

 Leave a Reply